Soulatluk (Wiyot Language)

 We are calling the project "Rou Soulatlouy", which means "we all speak Wiyot".

-We will be holding regular workshops between October 2019 and August 2021 with any & all interested tribal members (youth & adults), to hear what topics YOU would like to be able to talk about in Wiyot.
+We will be holding regular workshops from now through August 2021 with any & all interested tribal members (youth & adults), to hear what topics YOU would like to be able to talk about in Wiyot.
 We will use your input to build short conversations in Wiyot, drawing on our extensive language archives (field notes, recordings, and publications based on interviews with over 20 native speakers from the late 19th century to the 1950s).

-We do plan to have 2-4 workshops per year at other locations, so please contact email@example.com if you are interested in planning a workshop in your area.
+Workshops will usually be twice a month, and most will take place at the Wiyot Tribal office at Table Bluff.
+However, we plan to offer 2-4 workshops per year at other locations, so please contact email@example.com if you are interested in planning a workshop in your area.

 Free Wiyot Language Materials for Tribal Members